codewars/docs/content/recipes/authoring-howtos/approve-translation/index.md

 kind: recipe
 ---

-# Reviewing a translation
+# Approving a translation

 TODO:

+- how to review
+  - verify guidelines
+- conditions for translation being approvable
 - reviewing issues
-- checking consistency
+- discussion
+- how to approve
+- grounds for rejection
-- reading code
+- further maintenance

 _TBD: this page was imported from old CW wiki and needs to be reviewied/redacted._